 How is Golfer’s Elbow Diagnosed?

-Your golfer’s elbow is clinically diagnosed by your physiotherapist or doctor.
-After listening to your injury history and using some confirmatory clinical tests a provisional diagnosis of Golfer’s Elbow can be made.
+Your physiotherapist or doctor clinically diagnoses your golfer’s elbow.
+After listening to your injury history and using some confirmatory clinical tests, they’ll make a provisional diagnosis of Golfer’s Elbow.

 An ultrasound scan or MRI are the best tests to identify any tendon tears or inflammation.
 X-rays are of little diagnostic benefit.